 Welcome to Cats Protection Waltham Forest

-Our branch is staffed entirely by volunteers and operates within the following postcodes: E10, E11, E17, E18 and IG8.
+Our branch is run entirely by a small team volunteers and operates within the following postcodes: E4, E10, E11, E17, E18 and IG8.
 Within this area we help support the charity with their key objectives:

-Adopting - to find good homes for cats in need
+Adoptions - to find good homes for cats and kittens in need

 Neutering - to support and encourage the neutering of cats and kittens

 Informing - to improve people's understanding of cats and their care through education and advice.

 We also help with feral cats in the neighbourhood by neutering them.
 If you want to find out more, view our page; What is TNR?

 Run entirely by volunteers, the branch relies on the support of the community and donations of food and litter to help us to look after and rehome the cats in our care.

 As a charity, we rely solely on the generosity of lovely people like you.
 As well as adopting a cat from us, there are so many ways to support us and help us raise money; no matter how big or small, any amount of money donated will make a real difference.

 Visit our support us page on how you can get involved.

 'Like' us on Facebook to keep in touch and see the cats that we help and the work that we do.